Northern University High School

 Northern University High School was a small high school in Cedar Falls, Iowa, United States, run by the University of Northern Iowa.
 It comprised grades 9-12 of the Pk-12 Malcolm Price Laboratory School.
-It closed in July 2012 under controversy and university budget cuts, and was mostly demolished in June 2013, save for the athletics Wing, part of which was re-purposed into the UNI Childhood Development center, previously housed in the building's east wing.
+It closed in July 2012 under controversy and university budget cuts.
+It was mostly demolished in June 2013, save for the athletics Wing; part of this wing was re-purposed into the UNI Childhood Development center, previously housed in the building's east wing.